fenago/ansible-course/md/Lab_8.md

 Control play execution for rolling updates
 ==========================================

-By default, Ansible parallelizes tasks on multiple hosts at the same time to speed up automation tasks in large inventories.
+By default, Ansible parallelizes tasks on multiple hosts.
 The setting for this is defined by the [forks] parameter in the Ansible configuration file, which defaults to [5] (so, by default, Ansible attempts to run its automation job on five hosts at the same time).